pranjul-jangra/MarkVault-server/README.md

 •  Secure token-based authentication using JWT

-•  Bookmark CRUD operations (Create, Read, Update, Delete)
+•  Bookmark operations (Create, Read, Delete)

 •  MongoDB as the database with Mongoose ORM